-South Coast Educational Collaboratives' high schools utilize a competency-based approach to the completion of academic requirements.
+South Coast Educational Collaborative's secondary schools utilize a competency-based approach to the completion of academic requirements.
 The academic program is designed to meet the criteria established for graduation by local school districts.
 Students are offered the opportunity to complete these requirements at their own pace.
 Grades are developed based on the successful completion of assigned materials.
 A student may take four years or longer to complete the course work.
-All students residing in Massachusetts must take and pass the English Language Arts, mathematics and science tests of the statewide testing protocol at the 10th grade level, or demonstrate proficiency through an Educational Proficiency Plan, in addition to meeting the sending school district's requirements, in order to receive a high school diploma.
-High school diplomas and transcripts are issued by sending school districts.
+All students residing in Massachusetts must take and pass the English Language Arts, Mathematics and High School Science tests of the statewide testing protocol at the 10th grade level, or demonstrate proficiency through an Educational Proficiency Plan, in addition to meeting the sending school district's requirements, in order to receive a high school diploma.
+High school diplomas are issued by the sending school districts.